-When selecting investment managers, the Trustee may also take into account matters which are not financially material such as the investment manager's administrative capabilities and the liquidity of the investments.
+When selecting investment managers, the Trustee may also take into account non-financially material considerations such as the investment manager's administrative capabilities and the liquidity of the investments.

 Where pooled investment vehicles are used, it is recognised that the mandate cannot be tailored to the Trustee's particular requirements.
 However, the Trustee ensures that any pooled investment vehicles used are appropriate to the circumstances of the Scheme.